Watching movies in the original language is not only a great way to learn a new language, but allows you to make quick progress with it too.

 This film is considered one of the best films of all time, directed by Federico Fellini in 1960, with memorable performances from Marcello Mastroianni and Anita Ekberg.
 Also set in Rome, it doesn’t have what some might call a ‘traditional structure’.
 It tells the story of Marcello Rubini, a journalist from Rome, in search of a celebrity.
 He follows Sylvia, a diva, that arrives in Rome.
 You will remember this film for the famous scene in which Sylvia calls Marcello at the Trevi Fountain.
 This film is a must-watch for anyone who wants to learn more about the history of cinema.

 A 2000 film directed by Marco Tullio Giordana.
 This Italian drama is set in the 50s in Cinisi (a small town in Sicily).
-It tells the story of Giuseppe Pepino Impastato, an aggressive Italian communist who was assassinated by the head of the Mafia, Gaetano Badalamenti.
-This biographical film explains the important role that Pepino played in conveying the culture and politics of the 60s and 70s.
+It tells the story of Giuseppe Peppino Impastato, an Italian activist who was assassinated by the head of the Mafia, Gaetano Badalamenti.
+This biographical film explains the important role that Peppino played in facing the Sicilian Mafia, influencing the culture and politics of the 60s and 70s.